streamnative/tgip/README.md

-This is the official repository for TGIP.
+This is the official repository for TGI Pulsar (TGIP).

 ## Basic information

-TGIP, organized by StreamNative, is a weekly live video streaming about Apache Pulsar in English.
+TGIP, organized by StreamNative, is a weekly live video streaming about Apache Pulsar and its ecosystem.

-* Time: every Friday at 13:00 PST.
+* Time: every Friday at 1PM PST.

 * [Live streaming link](https://www.youtube.com/channel/UCywxUI5HlIyc0VEKYR4X9Pg/live): you can watch the Pulsar live streaming here.